Removal of the vein is called 'phlebectomy'. In medicine, 'phleb' means vein and 'ectomy' means removal.

 Although this may sound barbaric, in fact it is an excellence technique with fantastic results – provided the underlying causes have been treated properly.

-There have been attempts to produce an alternative to phlebectomy and most vein surgeons, ourselves included, would love to have an alternative.
+There have been attempts to produce an alternative to phlebectomies and most vein surgeons, ourselves included, would love to have an alternative.

-Unfortunately no effective alternative has so far being developed that we have found to work in our hands.
+Unfortunately no effective alternative has so far being developed that that works for the large bulging veins.

-Trivex® used to different instruments passed into the leg.
+The Trivex® procedure used different instruments passed into the leg just under the skin.

 The first was passed under the veins to illuminate them with a very bright light and to guide the second instrument, which “chewed” the veins with a rotating blade.

-Although an excellent idea, and although some surgeons claimed good results, we were unable to get good results at The Whiteley Clinic using this technique.
+Although an excellent idea, and although some surgeons claimed good results, we were unable to get good results at The Whiteley Clinic using this technique and so it is not included in The Whiteley Protocol®.